IIIF/api/source/presentation/4.0/model.md

 ### selector
 {: #selector}

-The `selector` property on a Specific Resource references an array of Selector instances, any of which can be used to determine the desired region or part of the resource in the `source` property of the Specfic Resource.
+The `selector` property on a Specific Resource references an array of Selector instances, any of which can be used to determine the desired region or part of the resource in the `source` property of the Specific Resource.
 Each Selector in the array _SHOULD_ select the same content, however some Selector classes can be more precise than others.
 Publishers _SHOULD_ order the array based on the preferred Selector to use, likely the most accurate.
 Clients _MUST_ choose one of the Selectors to process, based on which are supported, in the preference order.

 For more information about Selectors and the `selector` property, please see the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#selectors).